 Acromag Inc. is a company that is very sensitive to the environment.
 We strive everyday to improve our world and leave it better for future generations.
 We are interested in the initiatives lead by the European Union (EU) and plan to be an active participant in supporting their programs.

 Acromag is a leader in industrial I/O for process monitoring and control.
-Some products manufactured by Acromag comply with the following RoHS (Restrictions on Hazardous Substances) EU directive (consult factory for details):
+Most products manufactured by Acromag complies with the following RoHS (Restrictions on Hazardous Substances) EU directives (consult factory for details):

 The following materials are not to exceed the legal limits: